Great Parks of Hamilton County

 About Great Parks

-About the Levy
+About the Levies

-Why does Great Parks need additional funding?This step forward is part of a multi-year vision and master plan process that addresses the needs of Hamilton County residents, preserves greenspace, protects natural resources, resolves critical infrastructure issues, and improves parks and facilities.
+Why did Great Parks need additional funding?
+This step forward was part of a multi-year vision and master plan process that addresses the needs of Hamilton County residents, including preserving greenspaces, protecting natural resources, resolving critical infrastructure issues, and improving parks and facilities.

-What would the additional funding support?Approximately 76% of existing critical infrastructure needs including:
+What does the additional funding of the 2021 levy support?
+Approximately 76% of existing critical infrastructure needs including:

 • Natural resource management and restoration